YesugenB/yesugenb.github.io/_pages/about.md

 ### Research

 My research focuses on ways to enhance a collaborative and holistic requirements elicitation process involving a diverse set of stakeholders.
-I have worked with improving the comprehensibility of goal models (an extension of Tropos in BloomingLeaf) and with a DSL (SLEEC) for specifying and validating normative rules for autonomous agents.
+I have worked with improving the comprehensibility of goal models (an extension of Tropos in BloomingLeaf) and with a DSL (SLEEC) for specifying and validating normative rules.

 ### Miscellaneous